MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-connect-apps-tips.md

 ## Accept-Language

-By specifying `Accept-Language` in the request header, you can set a specific language for your app.
-It is strongly recommended to use this setting, if your app is dependent on a specific language.
-If `Accept-Language` is set, it will override default settings and messages and content will be displayed in that particular language.
-Apps can decide which error messages to show to users depending on the error message code.
-For more information, see [Error Codes](/dynamics-nav/api-reference/v1.0/dynamics_error_codes).
-Example:
+By specifying `Accept-Language` in the request header, you can set a specific language for your web service response.
+It is strongly recommended to use this setting, if your app is dependent on a web service response to be in a specific language.
+If `Accept-Language` is set, it will override default settings.

+One of the most common examples is showing error messages to the users in their language.
+To see which possible error messages to display, see [Error Codes](/dynamics-nav/api-reference/v1.0/dynamics_error_codes). <!-- Another common example is displaying reports in a specific language... example here -->

 |Header          |Value|
 |----------------|-----|
 |Accept-Language |nl-NL|

 ## See Also
 <!-- [Using Deltas With APIs](devenv-connect-apps-delta.md)-->